The most significant incretin which is deficient in type 2 diabetics.

 Suppresses glucagon production, physiologically releases insulin and in animal studies increased beta cell mass from pancreatic duct stem cells.

-Increases within minutes of eating.
+Increases within minutes.

 Increase release following gastric bypass when large volumes of chyme presented to the hindgut and results in improvement in diabetes.

 Most made in enteroendocrine L cells in the distal ileum and colon and plasma levels increase within minutes of eating.

 Has a short half-life when released from the gastrointestinal tract so it is given as an injection where it is bound to albumin and slowly released.

 A combination of endocrine and neural signals promote secretion before digested food transits via the gut to directly stimulate L cells in the small bowel and colon.